Last updated: 16 September 2020 at 3.45pm

 Caring for someone at high risk from coronavirus

 If you are caring for someone at a higher risk from coronavirus, it is very important you follow the advice on how to protect yourself from coronavirus.
-Make sure they understand how important it is they protect themselves.

 Smoking may increase your risk of a more severe infection from coronavirus.